WebRPG-org/Darlos9D-TurnBasedStrategy/js/plugins/README-TBS.txt

 Gives an item/weapon/armor to the first member of the party with available space, or nobody if nobody has space.

+Keep in mind that the Stash and Key Items utilize the default party inventory, so simply use regular inventory management event commands to manage those.

 -----------------------------------------------------
 $gameSystem.getItemReceiver();